 Maple Avenue buddy classes in first and third grades earned money by doing extra work at home.
 A total of $575.62 was raised and used to purchase items for children served by the Sussex Food Pantry.
 They contributed items including 90 board or card games, toys, crayons, and DVDs, 22 miscellaneous toiletries and 16 miscellaneous clothing items.

 Christina Garley’s fifth-grade classroom donated $50 to the Wisconsin Stars and Stripes Honor Flight with funds raised through its “Buck a Book” program.

 Maple Avenue staff members sponsored three families providing gifts, books, games, educational toys, clothing, gift cards, snacks and holiday décor for family members.

 Marcy Elementary School

-The entire Marcy student body made cards to send to veterans at the Milwaukee VA Medical Center.
-Students collected socks, hats, mittens and scarves for distribution to the veterans.
+The entire Marcy student body made cards to send to soldiers.
+Students also collected toiletries to ship overseas.